Elvis Andrus Player Props: White Sox vs. Phillies

 Elvis Andrus At The Plate

-- In 16 games played this season, he has not hit a home run.
+- He has not hit a long ball in his 16 games this season.

-- In two games this year, Andrus has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Andrus has picked up an RBI, and in both of those games he had multiple runs batted in.

 - In five of 16 games this year, he has scored, including multiple runs once.